Modern living and the need for self-storage

-Thirty years ago, virtually nobody in the UK had used what we now refer to as a self storage facility.
-Over time, as self storage has become (dare we say) "main-stream," householders and businesses have come to understand what the process of using self storage entails.
-Most cities now have several companies providing storage space, and even the smallest of towns probably have a brightly coloured building somewhere within its boundary.
+Thirty years ago, virtually nobody in the UK had used what we now refer to as a self-storage facility.
+Over time, as self-storage has become (dare we say) "mainstream," householders and businesses have come to understand what the process of using self-storage entails.
+Most cities now have several companies providing storage space, and even the smallest of towns probably has a brightly coloured building somewhere within its boundary.

-With the sizes of brand new housing decreasing rapidly, homeowners and renters are finding their storage centre to be an essential part of modern living.
+With the sizes of brand-new housing decreasing rapidly, homeowners and renters are finding their storage centres to be an essential part of modern living.
 "Decluttering" has become a powerful buzzword for those with large properties with plenty of storage space, but for others, creating space within a tiny home can have a significant effect on their quality of life.

 In 2018 The Royal Institute of British Architects (RIBA) warned that more than half of new homes in the UK are being built to a size too small for families to live in, describing them as “tiny, rabbit-hutch-sized new-builds”.
 Julia Park, head of housing research at architecture practice Levitt Bernstein and the chair of the RIBA Housing Group Developers has said in her book that developers like to squeeze extra rooms into properties and that this is usually at the expense of storage space.